Among the first indicators of HIV is a mild fever, approximately 102 degrees F.

-The cough as well as the weight reduction might also presage a dangerous infection brought on by a germ that wouldn't hassle you if your own immune system was functioning in the right way.
+A cough, as well as the weight reduction, might also presage a dangerous infection brought on by a germ that wouldn't hassle you if your own immune system was functioning in the right way.

 Some other opportunistic infections include things like toxoplasmosis, a parasitic infection that has an effect on the human brain; a kind of herpes virus known as cytomegalovirus; and yeast infections like thrush.

-One more indicator of late HIV infection are nail changes , for instance clubbing ( thickening and curving of the fingernails or toenails ) , splitting of the fingernails or toenails, or discoloration ( black-colored or brownish lines going either vertically or horizontally).
+One more indicator of late HIV infection is nail changes, for instance, clubbing ( thickening and curving of the fingernails or toenails ), splitting of the fingernails or toenails, or discoloration ( black-colored or brownish lines going either vertically or horizontally).

 If you've been involved not too long ago in high-risk behavior, an HIV test is a great idea.
 Get tested for your own personal sake and for others: HIV is most infectious in the initial stage.

 Remember that the body hasn't created antibodies to HIV yet and so an antibody test may not detect it.
 (It might take a couple of weeks to several months for HIV antibodies to pop up in a blood test).
 Explore other test options just like one that identifies viral RNA, usually within 9 days of infection.